-Since the publication of his report In the Expectation of Recovery: Misleading Medical Research and Welfare Reform in 2016, a UN enquiry found that UK welfare reforms led to “grave and systematic violations” of the rights of disabled people, and the PACE trial has become an international embarrassment for the institutions involved.
+Since then, a UN enquiry found that UK welfare reforms led to “grave and systematic violations” of the rights of disabled people, and the PACE trial has become an international embarrassment for the institutions involved.